JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 tutorial for more information on performing this step.
 Let's assume we have a console, where the `kotlinc` command is available.

-Now let's call the following commands to compile the code into Frameworks for macOS, iOS, and iOS emulator respectively:
+Now let's call the following commands to compile the code into frameworks for macOS, iOS, and iOS emulator respectively:
 ```bash
 kotlinc lib.kt -produce framework -target macos_x64 -output macOS/Demo